ladnir/cryptoTools/cryptoTools/Crypto/Edwards25519/README.md

 This directory contains the public-domain Edwards25519 arithmetic extracted from Simplest OT.
 It implements the raw, cofactor-8 twisted Edwards curve over `2^255 - 19`.
-It is not a Ristretto or Decaf encoding.
+The raw Edwards API is not a Ristretto or Decaf encoding.

+The same arithmetic also backs the standard prime-order `osuCrypto::Ristretto255::{Scalar, Point, Point8}` API in `Ristretto255.h`.
+Ristretto encoding, canonical decoding, and the 64-byte uniform map are performed only at that API boundary; scalar multiplication and group operations reuse the Edwards extended-coordinate kernels without conversion.

 Edwards25519 is always part of the main `cryptoTools` library.
 The public C++ API is `osuCrypto::Edwards25519::{Scalar, Point, Point8}` in